christianvedels/News_and_Market_Sentiment_Analytics/Lecture 3 - Classification/Coding_challenge_lecture3.md

 3. Try to measure the agreement between your sentiment classifier and the one from lecture 1.

-3. Bonus: Try using BERT (or similar) instead of LSTM.
+4. Try using BERT (or similar) instead of LSTM.